Computer Science 326 - Web Programming

 The World Wide Web was proposed originally as a collection of static documents inter-connected by hyperlinks.
 Today, the web has grown into a rich platform, built on a variety of protocols, standards, and programming languages, that aims to replace many of the services traditionally provided by a desktop operating system.
 This course will study core technologies, concepts, and techniques behind the creation of modern web-based systems and applications.
 This course satisfies the Integrative Experience requirement for CS and INFORM Majors.

 Open to juniors and seniors in Computer Science or Informatics.
-COMPSCI 220 or 230w/C
+CS 220 or INFO 248&CICS210 w/C

 Multiple required components--lab and/or discussion section.
 To register, submit requests for all components simultaneously.